Just starting out – how to get started with investing

 - Invest in the stock market via owning various funds or companies themselves.

 For our path, my wife and I have focused on owning our home (now condo) and investing in the stock market.
-I run this blog but it’s more of a passion and side hobby than any wealth generator for sure.
-I might earn minimum wage from this site!
+I run this blog but it’s more of a passion instead of any wealth generator for sure.
+I barely earn minimum wage from this site!
 That’s OK though, I enjoy running it.

 Ultimately you need to determine what your wealth building path is and develop a plan around that.
 Financial plans or business plans always come before financial products.